myyk/git-democracy/README.md

 not `pull_request` so that a vote cannot be circumvented by a Pull Request containing changes to the rules of voting.

+### Recommended: Branch Settings

+It's recommended to set your repository's branch settings to require the voting as part of the `Branch protection rules` by enabling `Require status checks to pass before merging` at a minimum enabling it for your new workflow.
+It may need a little time after running the action before the new workflow is selectable in the UI.

 ### Configuration

 #### Voting